niebert/print4js/README.md

   </body>
 </html>
 ```
+The style sheet `css/print.css` format the output to the desired layout (e.g. font size, fonts, ...)

 ### Remark
 The window of loaded HTML page itself cannot be closed with `window.close()`.
 This is not a bug.
 This a security feature, because web sites should not be able to close a browser window with all open tabs, because the user might loose the content of forms in that window.